Geology

 Cwm Idwal was designated as a National Nature Reserve in 1954, primarily because of the unique geology found here, and secondly on account of those rare plants that have colonised along the slopes.

-These rocks were formed through sedimentation processes on the sea bed as well as volcanic processes that produced stratae of dust, ash and lava flows, followed by forces of compression and consolidation.
+In Cwm Idwal there are sedimentary, igneous and metamorphic rocks that were formed during the Ordovician era, around 450 million years ago.
+These rocks were formed through sedimentation processes on the sea bed as well as volcanic processes that produced strata of dust, ash and lava flows, followed by forces of compression and consolidation.

 Later, around 40 million years ago, huge tectonic forces were folding and compressing these stratae further as tectonic plates collided creating the form of folded waves in the earth’s crust.